eBay Authenticity Guaranteed & Service Metrics Penalty Fees

 That doesn't make any sense - the return policy is for buyer's remorse returns, but item not as described returns should still be covered for protection per the terms of authentication and eBay's stated additional protections for Top Rated Sellers noted below.

-My advice to the seller was to escalate past regular support and focus on the Top Rated Seller Protections - these cases are clearly "false not as described claims" and there is absolutely zero excuse for eBay not to follow their own policies on this one.
+My advice to the seller was to escalate past regular support and focus on the Top Rated Seller Protections - these cases were clearly "false not as described claims" and there is absolutely zero excuse for eBay not to follow their own policies on this one.

 eBay's Service Metrics policies have been a very controversial topic with sellers ever since they were introduced back in 2018. eBay pitched the program as providing "competitive insights to help you identify listings that aren't meeting buyer expectations and manage your business better" but there's a catch - sellers who are rated as "very high" in Item Not As Described cases compared to their peer benchmarks are charge an extra 5% penalty fee on sales.